 Boehringer Ingelheim and OSE Immunotherapeutics to Present Phase 1 Results with First-in-Class SIRPα Inhibitor BI 765063 in Advanced Solid Tumors at ESMO 2021

-This Phase 1 clinical trial aims to evaluate the safety and efficacy of BI 765063 as monotherapy and in combination with ezabenlimab (BI 754091; anti-PD-1 mAb) in patients with advanced solid tumors.
+This Phase 1 clinical trial aims to evaluate the safety and efficacy of BI 765063 as monotherapy and in combination with ezabenlimab (BI 754091; anti-PD-1 mAb) in patients with advanced solid tumours.

 As of April 2021, a total of 12 patients had received at least one or more doses of each therapy.
 The combination BI 765063 + BI 754091 has shown a good safety profile and demonstrated clinical activity in two patients, including a tumor shrinkage in a patient with colonic adenocarcinoma and a confirmed partial response in a patient with endometrial carcinoma.
 Both patients were Micro Satellite Stable (MSS) and PD-1 treatment naïve.